behrouzhs/svdns/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+The input to this algorithm is a word-word co-occurrence matrix.
+For calculating this co-occurrence matrix, we use existing software from GloVe which can be downloaded at:

+[vocab_count](https://github.com/stanfordnlp/GloVe/blob/master/src/vocab_count.c) - This file is used to scan the corpus and build a vocabulary.
+[cooccur](https://github.com/stanfordnlp/GloVe/blob/master/src/cooccur.c) - This file is used, given a vocabulary, to calculate the word-word co-occurrence matrix.

 ```
 Give examples